 Introduction to American Popular Culture using methodology and theory from various disciplines: graphic arts, design, social media, music, television and cinema studies, advertising, communication studies, literature, and history.
 Central questions will focus on the ways popular culture serves not simply as a reflection of a culture's beliefs and values, but also as a site of conversation between the various sub-groups that thrive in America.
-[HA]
+[GE, HA, SE]

-IntroductionToLGBTQStudiesENGL 1755 Credits/Units
+IntroductiontoLGBTQStudiesENGL 1755 Credits/Units

 An interdisciplinary survey of lesbian, gay, bisexual, and trans issues in the sciences, social science, and humanities with an emphasis on the period from 1900 to the present in the United States.
 Introduction to the most compelling aspects of modern cultural representation of and discourse on sexual and gender identity.
-[HA or SS][PPI]
+[GE, HA, PPI, SE, SS]

-Nature And The Humanities ENGL 176 5 Credits/Units
+Nature and the Humanities ENGL 176 5 Credits/Units

 Interdisciplinary study of historical and current ways of 'constructing' and relating to nature in the Humanities.
 Topics include how cultures value nature, derive ethics and aesthetics from it, and interact with it in the creation of literature, art, architecture, social environments, social commentary, and legislation.
 Emphasis on 19th and 20th Century American cultures, with background in Asian, European, and Early American perspectives on nature.
 Can be linked with specific courses in the following departments for an integrated learning project: ART, BIOL, ENGL, ENVS, GEOL, MUSC, and PE.
-[HA][PPI]
+[GE, HA, PPI, SE]